fraunhoferhhi/X-maps/README.md

 ### Calibration

-Using OpenCV coordinate system and OpenCV camera calibration parameters read from a YAML file.
+Calibration of the camera-projector system needs to be provided by the user.
+The software uses OpenCV coordinate system and OpenCV camera calibration parameters read from a YAML file.
 Unit is cm.

 ### Differences to ESL